 GnRH agonists.
 These hormones stop the body from making estrogen.
 They help with pain and may be used with low doses of other hormones to help prevent side effects.

 Birth control pills.
-These prevent the hormone levels from fluctuating like they would during a normal menstrual cycle.
+These prevent the hormone levels from changing as they would during a normal menstrual cycle.

 Progestins.
 These are a form of progesterone.
 They help keep estrogen levels low.